Guide to Medical Lab Technology Careers

 Physicians or other medical technicians obtain these cells from patients—through natural shedding, scraping, or aspiration—and pass them to these lab-based professionals.
 Cytotechnologists are responsible for examining, for example, the results of Pap smears but can also detect cancer and precancerous cells in any other part of the body.

 The American Society for Clinical Pathology (ASCP) shows that most cytotechnologists are employed in hospitals, private medical laboratories, university medical centers, government facilities, and industry settings.
-The salary range for cytotechnologists is between $66,208 and $94,476 annually (Salary.com July 2021).
-The median annual salary is $80,246, higher than the national average for all occupations at $56,310 (BLS May 2020).
+The salary range for cytotechnologists is between $75,432 and $90,744 annually (Salary.com 2022).
+Salary.com states that the median annual salary for cytotechnologists is $83,037, higher than the national average for all occupations at $58,260 (BLS May 2021).

 As with many lab careers in medical technology, cytotechnologists must attend a specific, accredited cytotechnology program, based either at a university or a hospital.
-As of July 2021, there are 20 cytotechnology programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-These programs take on average one to two years to complete.
+As of September 2022, there are 20 cytotechnology programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+These programs take, on average, one to two years to complete.

 Before employment, aspiring cytotechnologists must have earned a baccalaureate degree, either concurrent with or before completing their cytotechnology program.
 Upon graduation from their program, students are eligible to sit for the ASCP Board of Certification exam.
 In the future, they may choose to pursue the ASCP certification of Specialist in Cytotechnology.
 Some states, such as California and New York, also require separate state licensure before beginning work.

 - Cytotechnology: The Mayo Clinic overviews what cytotechnology is and what career opportunities exist for these skilled professionals.